Overgate Hospice: History

 In the 1970s two Calderdale doctors, Drs Brian Quinn and Geoffrey Hyman created a charitable trust called the Calderdale Society for Continuing Care to establish a nursing home for palliative care.
 Initially they planned to convert and old convent in Boothtown; however this and other sites failed to materialised.
-Slyvia Graucob — the wife of Find Graucob, a Elland-based fire extinguisher manufacturer — had purchase their old Elland home, Overgate and the adjoining property Hazeldene after her husband's death and donated the property to the charitable trust as a location for the hospice.
+Slyvia Graucob — the wife of Find Graucob, a Elland-based fire extinguisher manufacturer — purchased their old Elland home, Overgate and the adjoining property Hazeldene after her husband's death and donated the property to the charitable trust as a location for the hospice.
 Funds required to convert the property and for running costs for the first year was then raised by public donations, the local health authority, and a loan from Halifax League of Friends.
 The hospice was opened in September 1981 with facility for eight beds.

 In 1994, a new purpose-built in-patient unit was added to the hospice, increasing the number of beds to 12.
 The hospice opened a day hospice for 5 days a week in 1995, which was initially in the original Overgate building.

 The day hospice was moved to a purpose-built space in 2005, which was extended in 2011.

 In April 2024, the hospice launched its Big Build Appeal to raise fundings for a new hospice facility, extending its current capabilities.
 The hospice has generated of the required total, including funding from the Wolfson Foundation and is hoping to raise a total of with the appeal.